-Kittens knead their mothers’ bellies to stimulate milk flow, and kneading as an adult is a display of that happiness they felt during kittenhood.
+Kittens knead their mothers’ bellies to stimulate milk flow and kneading as an adult cat is a display of that happiness they felt during kittenhood.

 By following you from room to room, or curling up next to you to sleep, your cat is showing that it loves being around you.

 1. Maine Coon Sleeping Habits